Editor’s Note: This post was originally published in August 2015 and was updated for accuracy and comprehensiveness on April 20, 2018.

 The term “inviting” covers anything visual that is not user-experience related.
 A lot of people choose where to shop based on looks alone, especially within ecommerce.
 I know from personal experience that a messy, unattractive storefront can prevent shoppers from exploring what you have to offer, so anytime one of my interviewees brought up the look of a store I grouped it into this category.

-Surveys have shown that 46% of shoppers assess the credibility of a site based on the look of the homepage alone, which means it’s incredibly important that your store look - and feel - worthwhile.
+Surveys have shown that 46% of shoppers assess the credibility of a site based on the look of the homepage alone, which means it’s incredibly important that your store looks - and feels - worthwhile.

 How to Be Inviting in Retail